JapanYoshi/PIUComposite/readme.md

 Due to large file sizes, background videos are only [available separately on MediaFire.](http://www.mediafire.com/folder/o65fzhtvonpv9g6,u0k1ioy2w5kiudx/shared).

+## Noteskins

+Pump It Up Composite also has complementary noteskins.
+(Download coming soon)

-# Testing
+# Public Beta

-Pump It Up Composite is in **Open Beta.** If downloading this pack, please help me bring this to publishable quality by using [this document](https://docs.google.com/spreadsheets/d/1bwC163P1L27GePRla2ZarjM4Yx6JFIMJlNQtf9GXtyo/edit?usp=sharing) and joining [the official Discord server](https://invite.gg/piu).
+Pump It Up Composite is in **Public Beta.** Consider joining [the official Discord server](https://invite.gg/piu) or, if there is an issue, posting an issue to this repository.

 # Installation instructions